-- 86. The United States incorporates by reference its previous allegations as though fully set forth herein. - 87.
+- 87. The United States incorporates by reference its previous allegations as though fully set forth herein. - 88.
 H.B.
-608 created a new procedure designed for the sole purpose of forfeiting previously decreed or licensed stockwater rights. - 88.
-Such an administrative proceeding is not a "suit . . . for the adjudication of rights to the use of water of a river system or other source, or . . . for the administration of such rights," within the meaning of the McCarran Amendment, 43 U.S.C. § 666. - 89.
+608 created a new procedure designed for the sole purpose of forfeiting stockwater rights owned by the United States, including previously decreed rights. - 89.
+Such an administrative proceeding is not a "suit . . . for the adjudication of rights to the use of water of a river system or other source, or . . . for the administration of such rights," within the meaning of the McCarran Amendment, 43 U.S.C. § 666. - 90.
 Because there is no applicable waiver of the United States' sovereign immunity, Defendants cannot lawfully apply section 42-224 to the United States.